transport-data/portal/frontend/md/faq/question18_sensitive-data.md

 ---
-title: How do I access the TDC Portal via API?
+title: How does the TDC define sensitive data?
 category: sensitive_data
 ---